Ethan-J13/Ethan-Shik-Shey/docs/Effects.md

 ## [](#header-2)Vignette
 1. _Create_ a new layer and call it “Top Black”, move it to the top of the hierarchy.
-2. While on the layer mask use a medium, hardness 0%, black **brush** and paint just off the top of the canvas, letting the edges of the brush spray paint the top of the image as shown in the image.
+2. While on the layer mask use a size 500, opacity 100, hardness 0%, black **brush** and paint just off the top of the canvas, letting the edges of the brush spray paint the top of the image as shown in the image.
 This is called a vignette.

     ![Image 5](https://user-images.githubusercontent.com/72904003/161461634-7c0fdcfe-f514-4f25-9655-5cf566a7f6fa.png)